MrDabrudda/Spamjam/README.md

    Setup Thunderbird to send and receive emails.
 You can use Hotmail/Outlook, Gmail, etc as long as the email provider supports IMAP and SMTP.
    Hotmail/Outlook.com will bitch and complain sometimes and prevent you from sending emails...lock your account, etc...especially when there is an abuse@microsoft.com email address in your abuse report.
    I guess Micro$oft doesn't like it when you report one of their IP addresses which is repeatedly being abused by spammers.

+   **Save your Spam emails**
+   Right click the spam email and select Save As/Download/Export and save the spam email as a .eml file.
+   Copy/paste the .eml files into the /Spamjam/emails folder Open a terminal.
+CD to the /Spamjam folder
+   Run `python spamjam.py`
+   Thunderbird will open up with two emails.
+One email goes to the host of the spammers.
+The second email will go to the Global Abuse emails.
+Review the emails before hitting `Send`.
+   The web browser will open with the Google Safe Browsing link and the spam URL filled in.
+You can add `Additional details` such as `Phishing scam URL from UCE spam email` and click submit.
+Rinse and report for the other Google Safe Browsing tabs in the web browser to report the spam URLs to Google
+   Wait until the script finishes
+   You can check the /Spamjam/output folder for the final report which has already been reported via email